Friday Science Seminars

 This weekly seminar series will cover a wide variety of topics from academic, industrial, commercial, and non-profit sectors in the fields of Biology, Chemistry and Physics, Mathematics and Computer Science.

-(please note that lectures are held during acedemic terms only - we do not schedule presentations during break periods).
+(please note that lectures are held during acedemic terms only - we do not schedule presentations during break periods), however, due to COVID-19 restrictions, some FSS mayb be offered via Zoom or livestream.

 - These events are free and open to the public.
 Refreshments are provided courtesy of the STEM Division.